PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-07 05:56:09
+Last updated: 2024-04-07 05:56:44
-Random Quote: A lie is just a great story that someone ruined with the truth. - Barney Stinson
+Random Quote: Quinn: "What is an executive strategy coordinator?"Barney: "It's three corporate-sounding words which, when added together, equal a fake job for which you get a real paycheck." - Barney Stinson